-Zentangle® creators, Rick Roberts and Maria Thomas, have shared a plethora of tangles (patterns) with which to create Zentangles or Zentangle-inspired art (ZIA).
-However, while they are beautiful, after a time, you notice that your drawings are looking like a zillion others and, frankly, it becomes a little dull.
+Zentangle® creators Rick Roberts and Maria Thomas have shared a plethora of tangles (patterns) with which to create Zentangles or Zentangle-inspired art (ZIA).
+While the tangles are beautiful, after a time, you notice that your drawings are looking like a zillion others.
+Frankly, it becomes a little dull at this point.
 The best way to make your Zentangle art look different is to design your own patterns.
 You can probably use your own imagination to develop a few, but there are plenty of places to look to find unlimited inspiration.
 It's also fun and ever so slightly addictive, as you realize you are surrounded by patterns.
-Use your camera or smart phone to record likely ideas and you can even carry a notebook if you have time to sit and doodle a few designs when you are out and about.
+Use your camera or smartphone to record likely ideas, and you can even carry a notebook if you have time to sit and doodle a few designs when you are out and about.
 Here, then, are some suggestions to help you find those tangles.

-I am not going to post images of every suggestion—there's not enough room on the page for that and also, I think it's important for you to go and find your own rather than using 'ready-made'.
+I am not going to post images of every suggestion—there's not enough room on the page for that.
+Also, I think it's important for you to go and find your own ideas, rather than using 'ready-made'.

 Tangle Inspiration Around the Home

-Check out your house plant leaves or look in your yard.
+Check out the leaves of your houseplants or look in your yard.
 Even your child's toys can throw up some ideas.
-A really good place to look is your closets – examine the print of a shirt or blouse in detail, don't just look at the overall pattern, I find that it is often the individual elements of a design that hold the most Zentangle potential.
+A really good place to look is your closets.
+Examine the print of a shirt or blouse in detail—don't just look at the overall pattern.
+I find that it is often the individual elements of a design that hold the most Zentangle potential.

-Don't forget the TV either – sometimes you will catch a glimpse of an interesting pattern that's just asking to be tangled.
+Don't forget the TV either as sometimes you will catch a glimpse of an interesting pattern that's just asking to be tangled.
 Having live TV pause is so helpful.
-I have infuriated my partner many a time when watching a movie by pausing and then trying to take a photo of a likely looking wallpaper.
+I have infuriated my partner many a time when watching a movie by pausing and then trying to take a photo of a likely-looking wallpaper.

 Wander around your home with a small sketchbook or camera and really look at objects to see if they inspire a tangle pattern.
 Don't think you will find any?
 Okay, look down at your keyboard.
 Can you see a tangle right there?
 I can.
 Here's my sketchbook page showing my experimental doodles of my laptop keyboard.